 Obliviously Evil: When you get down to it, Sid.
 He had no idea his toys were sentient and didn't enjoy being tortured, and yes, while he was playing rather rough with them, what boy hasn't played with their toys that way at one point or another?

-Most boys don't habitually steal and mutilate their sisters' toys, though.
+On the other hand, most boys don't habitually steal and mutilate their sisters' toys.
 Sid probably wasn't oblivious about that.

 Plot-Driven Breakdown: "The batteries!
 They're running out!"
 Besides, it's more satisfying to see Andy finding Buzz and Woody in his car while leaving his old neighborhood for good rather than in a box he unpacks when he reaches his new home.